Architectural painting

-In Western art, architectural painting as an independent genre developed in the 16th century in Flanders and the Netherlands, and reached its peak in 16th and 17th century Dutch painting.
-Later, it developed in a tool for Romantic paintings, with e.g. views of ruins becoming very popular.
+In Western art, architectural painting as an independent genre developed in the 16th century in Flanders and the Dutch Republic, and reached its peak in 16th and 17th century Dutch painting.
+Later, it developed in Romantic painting, with e.g. views of ruins becoming very popular.
 Closely related genres are architectural fantasies and trompe-l'oeils, especially illusionistic ceiling painting, and cityscapes.

+By this time architectural subjects had become very important in printmaking, and in the nineteenth century they became very popular in watercolour painting, especially in Britain.